apache/apex-malhar/front/README.md

 The DT Global Variable
 ----------------------

-At runtime, the variable DT is available on the global namespace and contains all the base components that the UI relies on, such as classes that model aspects of your datatorrent applications and views that are common throughout the project.
-To view what is on this module, take a look at the file located at `ui/js/datatorent/index.js`.
+At runtime, the variable DT is available on the global namespace and contains all the base components that the Front relies on, such as classes that model aspects of your datatorrent applications and views that are common throughout the project.
+To view what is on this module, take a look at the file located at `front/js/datatorent/index.js`.

 Pages
 -----

-The file located at `ui/js/app/pages.js` acts as an index for all registered pages, and contains more information therein about how to set up a page.
-The actual page definitions are located in `ui/js/app/lib/pages/` and specify a page name, the widgets that can be instantiated, the default widget configurations (called dashboards), and the page-wide models that will be instantiated.
+The file located at `front/js/app/pages.js` acts as an index for all registered pages, and contains more information therein about how to set up a page.
+The actual page definitions are located in `front/js/app/lib/pages/` and specify a page name, the widgets that can be instantiated, the default widget configurations (called dashboards), and the page-wide models that will be instantiated.
 The best way to get familiar with these is to review the code.

 Widgets
 -------

 Widgets are simply enhanced backbone views.
-It is recommended (but not necessarily required) to have all widgets extend from DT.widgets.Widget, which maps to the base backbone view located at `ui/js/datatorrent/WidgetView.js`.
+It is recommended (but not necessarily required) to have all widgets extend from DT.widgets.Widget, which maps to the base backbone view located at `front/js/datatorrent/WidgetView.js`.

 ### Location
 Widgets live in `/js/App/lib/widgets`.